dchang0524/AlphaChicken/README.md

   - ownership markers.
 - BFS uses simple integer indices, no heap allocation in the inner loop.
 - This is significantly faster and more cache-friendly than set-based BFS, which matters because Voronoi and distance fields are recomputed constantly.
+Also consider dropping heuristic terms distance-based terms, as we can even do the Voronoi using only bit operations, and this would be a lot faster because the adjacent squares are visited parallely.

 Bitboards + array BFS make spatial computations fast enough to fit deep search under tight time constraints.